actions/setup-java/README.md

 [![Main workflow](https://github.com/actions/setup-java/actions/workflows/workflow.yml/badge.svg)](https://github.com/actions/setup-java/actions/workflows/workflow.yml)

 The `setup-java` action provides the following functionality for GitHub Actions runners:
 - Downloading and setting up a requested version of Java.
-See [Usage](#Usage) for a list of supported distributions
+See [Usage](#Usage) for a list of supported distributions.
-- Extracting and caching custom version of Java from a local file
+- Extracting and caching custom version of Java from a local file.
-- Configuring runner for publishing using Apache Maven
+- Configuring runner for publishing using Apache Maven.
-- Configuring runner for publishing using Gradle
+- Configuring runner for publishing using Gradle.
-- Configuring runner for using GPG private key
+- Configuring runner for using GPG private key.
-- Registering problem matchers for error output
+- Registering problem matchers for error output.
-- Caching dependencies managed by Apache Maven
+- Caching dependencies managed by Apache Maven.
-- Caching dependencies managed by Gradle
+- Caching dependencies managed by Gradle.
-- Caching dependencies managed by sbt
+- Caching dependencies managed by sbt.
-- [Maven Toolchains declaration](https://maven.apache.org/guides/mini/guide-using-toolchains.html) for specified JDK versions
+- [Maven Toolchains declaration](https://maven.apache.org/guides/mini/guide-using-toolchains.html) for specified JDK versions.

 This action allows you to work with Java and Scala projects.

 ## V2 vs V1

 - V2 supports custom distributions and provides support for Azul Zulu OpenJDK, Eclipse Temurin and AdoptOpenJDK  out of the box.
-V1 supports only Azul Zulu OpenJDK
+V1 supports only Azul Zulu OpenJDK.
 - V2 requires you to specify distribution along with the version.
 V1 defaults to Azul Zulu OpenJDK, only version input is required.
-Follow [the migration guide](docs/switching-to-v2.md) to switch from V1 to V2
+Follow [the migration guide](docs/switching-to-v2.md) to switch from V1 to V2.

 ## Usage